Briantmorr/Applied_Computer_Vision_Fengshu-AI/README.md

 **Fengshu-ai** is a project aimed at helping users redesign their living spaces using Feng Shui and interior design principles.
 By leveraging AI and computer vision technologies, Fengshu-ai provides practical suggestions for rearranging existing furniture and enhancing room layouts to promote positive energy flow and harmony.

+## Getting Started

+To get started with **Fengshu-ai**, you will need to download the dataset and place it in the appropriate folder.

+1. Download the dataset from [here](https://universe.roboflow.com/mokhamed-nagy-u69zl/furniture-detection-qiufc).
+2. Place the downloaded dataset in the `data` folder.

 ## Features